The main focus of our farming is on vegetable production, but we do sometimes keep some livestock.

 · by integrating carbon-sequestering resources such as permanent grassland and trees into the farm production system, helping improve the farm’s carbon footprint

-Much of the good work our livestock do involves them expressing their natural behaviours (foraging, rooting, scratching etc) and so we believe the system is conducive to good animal welfare.
+Much of the good work livestock do involves them expressing their natural behaviours (foraging, rooting, scratching etc) and so we believe this kind of system is conducive to good animal welfare.
 And the landscapes they inhabit such as permanent conservation grassland, woodland, and ponds are also good environments for wild plants and animals.
 It would be possible in theory to plough up these areas to grow more annual vegetables for human consumption, but the vegetables need to get their fertility from somewhere, and we believe that to derive a part of it extensively from the carbon-sequestering and wildlife-friendly landscapes associated with livestock constitutes a better overall system design.